mo92othman/mo92othman/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 ### ⚡️ Quick facts

-- 🔭 Learning TypeScript now.
+- 🔭 Building my Portfolio with Nextjs now.
 - 🌱 Learning to stay ahead in tech.
 - 🚴‍♂️ Passionate biker in my free time.
 - 🎸 Strumming the guitar for relaxation.